Firearms Safety

 Q) Do I have to take the PAL (non-restricted course first, before RPAL)

 A) Yes, you have to pass the non-restricted course before you can take the restricted.
-You just need to pass, not have your licence.
+You just need to pass the course, not have your licence.

 Q) Can I take the courses back-to-back?